-Mark Zuckerberg shared the big announcement that Facebook will soon launch a dating feature that allows people to match within inside groups or events that you’re interested in attending.
-The Facebook dating feature will allow people to message each other using only their first names, and start conversations that are separate from the core Facebook or Messenger app.
+Mark Zuckerberg shared the big announcement that Facebook will soon launch a dating feature that allows people to match inside groups or events you’re interested in attending.
+The Facebook dating feature will allow people to message each other using only their first names and start conversations that are separate from the core Facebook or Messenger app.
 “People already use Facebook to meet new people, and we want to make that experience better.”
-The launch date of the new Facebook relationships and dating feature is not yet confirmed yet.
+The new Facebook relationships and dating feature’s launch date is not yet confirmed.

-The giant also introduces new Facebook Groups Tab, this will help to navigate to your existing groups more easily and will be able to join and discover new groups through the tab.
+The giant also introduces a new Facebook Groups Tab; this will help you to navigate to your existing groups more easily and will be able to join and discover new groups through the tab.

-Sharing stories have also become much easier on both Facebook and Instagram.
-People share their interest on Facebook and now it is making that experience much faster, easier and creative on stories.
+Sharing stories has also become much easier on both Facebook and Instagram.
+People share their interests on Facebook, and now it is making that experience much faster, easier and more creative on stories.
 You just need to tap on the share button in an app to share directly into the camera and can edit and share your story from there.

-Updates for Instagram with AR camera to make interaction much more entertaining including face filter and world effects.
-Video chat updates will be available on Instagram Direct that will empower one-on-one and group conversations.
+Updates for Instagram with AR camera to make interaction much more entertaining, including face filter and world effects.
+Video chat updates will be available on Instagram Direct, empowering one-on-one and group conversations.